RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

  - Right-click on a tree view node and select "Delete Server" to remove the configuration of the server from the list.

-After making changes to the configuration file, it is necessary to refresh the tree view for the modifications to take effect.
+After making changes to the configuration file, you must refresh the tree view for the modifications to take effect.

 ![](../img/online_editing_server_refresh.png)